samyuhan/progressive-budget/README.md

 ## Installation
 To install this generator, please download this repo onto your local computer.
 Then, make sure to:
 - Install npm packages with `npm i`

+## Usage
+To use this application:
+- Open Terminal
+- Type `node server.js`
+- Open your browser and type `http://localhost:3000` to open the app